seanriceaz/seanriceaz.github.io/_posts/2016-10-16-heuristic-1-accessibility.markdown

 ### Form elements

 Forms are a passion of mine.
 They're almost never implemented well when I first encounter them.
 As it pertains to accessibility, mostly what I look for in forms is that every form element should be appropriately labelled &mdash; preferably with a `<label>` element.
+I also make sure that all form elements can be interacted with appropriately depending on the type of input that is required.

 ## Diving deeper